The Be Well Chiropractic

 Chiropractic as a verb: a system of complementary medicine based on the diagnosis and manipulative treatment of misalignments of joints, especially those of the spinal column, which are held to cause other disorders by affecting the nerves, muscles, and organs.

 The doctor part of chiropractic is first and foremost to know the body well enough and take the oath ‘first do no harm’.
 Two-thirds of our education prepared us for this one statement.
 The other third taught us how to treat the body naturally.

 The chiropractic study: We must, as part of our doctorate get a four-year undergraduate degree.
-In Dr. Greg and my cases, we went to Lipscomb University and the University of Illinois, both tough schools.
+In my case, I went to Lipscomb University and the University of Illinois, both tough schools.
 UofI, in fact, is known for their medical, law, and engineering programs.
 We take all our pre-medicine courses, the same ones our peers take, right alongside them the whole way.
 In fact, I am grateful to say as Co-Chairman, with my friend Dr. Jason Konzelmann, MD, of the University Student Health Board, I got to collaborate with every future specialty in medicine.
-Dr. Greg and I also were in exercise science and kinesiology respectively.
-We took all the chemistry and physics.
-We did not go on to take the MCAT as we wanted to be chiropractors.
+I was also in exercise science and kinesiology respectively.
+I took all the chemistry and physics.
+I did not go on to take the MCAT as I wanted to be a chiropractor.

 From here, medical doctors go on to specialize in pharmacology and diagnostics.
 They must have extensive residencies because of the danger of the drugs they prescribe.
 This Is important.
 A surgical residency is even past this level of education, again because of the danger and discernment needed.
 This is a good thing.